JosephM101/Force-Windows-11-Install/README.md

 You could also run the script directly from PowerShell without going through File Explorer, which would also give you the option to pass the `-VerboseOutput` switch, which shows the output of the processes that the script executes (`7z` and `oscdimg`).
 The command would look something like this:
 `.\Win11-ImageBuilder.ps1 -Win10Image [Path] -Win11Image [Path] -DestinationImage [Destination] -VerboseOutput`

+### ESD-Conversion
+If you're looking to create an ESD file to use instead of a WIM, follow these instructions.
+In PowerShell, when invoking the script, use `-EditMode`.
+This will delay the creation of the images until you type 'continue', allowing the image to be modified.